wp-plugins/postman-smtp/readme.txt

 * OpenShift production problem: This environment didn't like the callback and there were possibly invalid characters in the source script

 = 0.1 =
 2015-01-19 - First release.
 Happy Fig Newton Day!
-It was a gruelling week-end, studying PHP and OAuth and Googling like a Boss, but it's done and it works!
+It was a grueling week-end, studying PHP and OAuth and Googling like a Boss, but it's done and it works!